cap-js/docs/node.js/cds-i18n.md

 ## Introduction

 The `cds.i18n` module supports internationalization.
-In CAP it used automatically behind the scenes for both, [localisation of UIs](#localized-fiori-uis), i.e. labels or headers, as well as localised [runtime error messages](#localized-messages).
+It is mostly used by the framework automatically behind the scenes for both, [localisation of UIs](#localized-fiori-uis), i.e. labels or headers, as well as localised [runtime error messages](#localized-messages).
 In addition, you can [use it directly](#direct-usage) in your application-specific custom code.

 There are two standard i18n bundles available through these static properties: